Kobe Bryant: Scoring records and playoff upsets (2004–2007)

 Later in the season, it was reported that Bryant would change his jersey number from 8 to 24 at the start of the 2006–07 season.
 Bryant's first high-school number was 24 before he switched to 33.
 After the Lakers' season ended, Bryant said on TNT that he wanted 24 as a rookie, but it was unavailable as it was worn by George McCloud, as was 33, retired with Kareem Abdul-Jabbar.
 Bryant wore 143 at the Adidas ABCD camp and chose 8 by adding those numbers.
 In the first round of the playoffs, the Lakers played well enough to reach a 3–1 series lead over the Phoenix Suns, culminating with Bryant's overtime-forcing and game-winning shots in Game 4.
-They came within six seconds of eliminating the second-seeded Suns in Game 6, however, they lost that game 126–118 in overtime.
+They came within six seconds of eliminating the second-seeded Suns in Game 6, but the Lakers lost that game 126–118 in overtime.
 Despite Bryant's 27.9 points per game in the series, the Lakers broke down and ultimately fell to the Suns in seven games.
 After scoring 50 points on 20 of 35 shooting in the Game 6 loss, Bryant was criticized for only taking three shots in the second half of the 121–90 Game 7 loss to Phoenix.

-During the 2006–07 season, Bryant was selected to his ninth All-Star Game appearance, and on February 18, he logged 31 points, 6 assists, and 6 steals, earning his second career All-Star Game MVP trophy.
+During the 2006–07 season, Bryant was selected to his ninth All-Star Game appearance, and on February 18, he logged 31 points, six assists, and six steals, earning his second career All-Star Game MVP trophy.
 Over the course of the season, Bryant became involved in a number of on-court incidents.
-On January 28 while attempting to draw contact on a potential game-winning jump shot, he flailed his arm, striking San Antonio Spurs guard Manu Ginóbili in the face with his elbow.
+On January 28, while attempting to draw contact on a potential game-winning jump shot, he flailed his arm, striking San Antonio Spurs guard Manu Ginóbili in the face with his elbow.
 Following a league review, Bryant was suspended for the subsequent game at Madison Square Garden against the New York Knicks.
 The basis given for the suspension was that Bryant had performed an "unnatural motion" in swinging his arm backward.
 Later, on March 6, he seemed to repeat the motion, this time striking Minnesota Timberwolves guard Marko Jarić.
-On March 7, the NBA handed Bryant his second one-game suspension.
-In his first game back on March 9, he elbowed Kyle Korver in the face which was retroactively re-classified as a Type 1 flagrant foul.
+The next day, the NBA handed Bryant his second one-game suspension.
+In his first game back on March 9, Bryant elbowed Kyle Korver in the face, which was retroactively re-classified as a Type 1 flagrant foul.